-- 1. Prior to Commencing Injection of New, Existing Sidetrack and/or Replacement Wells Injection operations pursuant to this permit may not commence until: - a.
-Construction is complete and the permittee has submitted two copies of COMPLETION FORM (with logging data) FOR INJECTION WELLS (EPA Form 7520-9), see APPENDIX A; and - (1) The Director or authorized EPA representative has inspected or otherwise reviewed the new, existing, sidetrack or replacement injection well(s) and finds it is in compliance with the conditions of the permit; or - (2) The permittee has not received notice from the Director or EPA authorized representative of intent to inspect or otherwise review the new, sidetrack or replacement injection well(s) within thirteen (13) days of receiving the COMPLETION REPORT (with logging data) in which case prior inspection or review is waived and the permittee may commence injection. - b.
-The permittee demonstrates that the well has mechanical integrity as described in Part II.C.3.
-Mechanical Integrity below and the permittee has received notice from the Director or authorized EPA representative that such a demonstration is satisfactory.
-The permittee shall notify EPA at least two weeks prior to conducting this initial test so that an EPA authorized representative may be present.
-Note: Since well D-9RD has been on injection since 2005 and has successfully demonstrated mechanical integrity on an annual basis, the requirements of C.1.a and C.1.b. from above have been met.
-However, the requirements under Part II.C.3.
-Mechanical Integrity remain in force for well D-9RD; and - c.
-The permittee has conducted a step-rate injection test (SRT) and submitted a preliminary report to EPA that summarizes the results.
-A SRT was conducted on well D9RD and the results were submitted to the EPA.
-Therefore, the permittee is not required to conduct another SRT prior to resumption of Class I injection activities upon permit renewal.
+1. Prior to Commencing Injection Under This Permit in Existing, Sidetrack or Replacement Wells

+Injection operations pursuant to this permit shall not commence until:

+- a.
+Construction is complete and the Permittee has submitted two copies of COMPLETION FORM FOR INJECTION WELLS (EPA Form 7520-9), see APPENDIX A; and - (1) The Director or authorized representative has inspected or otherwise reviewed the new, existing, sidetrack or replacement injection well(s) and finds it is in compliance with the conditions of the permit; or - (2) The Permittee has not received notice from the Director or authorized representative of intent to inspect or otherwise review the new, sidetrack or replacement injection well(s) within thirteen (13) days of receiving the COMPLETION REPORT in which case prior inspection or review is waived and the Permittee may commence injection. - b.
+The Permittee demonstrates that the well has mechanical integrity as described in Part II.C.3. below and the Permittee have received notice from the Director or authorized representative that such a demonstration is satisfactory.
+The Permittee shall notify EPA at least four weeks prior to conducting this initial test so that an EPA representative may be present.

+NOTE: Since this well WD-02 was drilled and completed in May 1999 and has been on injection since May 1999, with mechanical integrity successfully demonstrated on an annual basis since 1999, the requirements of a. and b. from above have been met.
+However, the requirements under Part II C. 3 - Mechanical Integrity as given below will remain in force, prior to continuation of injection activities at WD-02.

+c.
+The Permittee has conducted a step-rate injection test (SRT) and submitted a preliminary report to EPA that summarizes the results.
+A SRT was conducted in April 1999 and the results were submitted to EPA.
+The results show that the Ivishak has a fracture gradient (FG) of 0.66 pounds per square inch per foot)psi/ft which is in good agreement with Ivishak fracturing data in the Prudhoe Bay Field and with a FG value of 0.63 psi/ft obtained at the other Class I well CD 1-19A.
+Therefore, the Permittee is not required to conduct another SRT, prior to resumption of Class I injection activities upon permit renewal.